jjc54/STA6257_Project_Linear_Mixed_Modelers/README.md

 As part of Spring 2024 Advanced Statistical Modeling (STA 6257) Capstone Project at the University of West Florida, our team critically analyzed, assessed, and produced a LMM and elaborated on potential applications in a professional report.
 This website was built using R/Quarto as was the entire project.

-This project was completed under the guidance of Dr. Achraf Cohen (Achraf Cohen | Dr. Achraf Cohen).
+This project was completed under the guidance of Dr. Achraf Cohen.

 Here’s a snapshot of the capstone project: